<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 The benefits of employee engagement cannot be understated.
 Here is why it’s the backbone of any successful organization.

-Khan defined employee engagement as the harnessing of employees’ selves to their work roles:
+Kahn defined employee engagement as the harnessing of people’s full selves in their roles.
+In his words:

 “In engagement, people employ and express themselves physically, cognitively, and emotionally during role performances,”